dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 ## Persistent classes

-Now, let's suppose you have the original idea to create a blog platform like WordPress, and you have chosen to do that using PHP and CouchDB, because you desire to try something new, you're tired about SQL, ORM and all that stuff.
+Now, let's suppose you have the original idea to create a platform to manage a library catalog, and you have chosen to do
+that using PHP and CouchDB, because you desire to try something new, you're tired about SQL, ORM and all that stuff.
-Your application must handle posts, users and comments, in the most simple way possible.
-Ah, almost forgot, you decided to call it MyPress (just to know how to call the namespace).
-You may start creating the `User` class:
+Your application must handle books, authors and, of course, categories, in the most simple way possible.
+Ah, almost forgot, you decided to call it Babylon (we need a name to call the namespace).
+You may start creating the `Author` class:

-A class to represent a user.
+A class to represent an author.

 {% highlight php %}
 <?php

-namespace MyPress;
+namespace Babylon;

-class User {
+class Author {
 }
 {% endhighlight %}